solana-foundation/solana-improvement-documents/proposals/simd-0182-conditional-cu-metering.md

 Adjusting how CU consumption is measured based on the conditions of transaction
-execution: successful completion will consume actual CUs, but certain irregular failures will result in the transaction automatically consuming all requested CUs.
+execution: successful completion will consume actual CUs, but certain irregular failures in the sBPF VM will result in the transaction automatically consuming all requested CUs.

 ## Motivation